Migration : Indexing Changes

 - No support for spatial clustering

 new Raven.Abstractions.Linq.DynamicList() should be removed from an index definition.

 Raven/ConflictDocuments are no longer necessary and are intentionally skipped during the import.

-The query optimizer and auto indexing mechanism have significantly changed in RavenDB 4.0.
+The query optimizer and auto indexing mechanisms have significantly changed in RavenDB 4.0.
 Auto indexes imported from 3.x will get

-Please read dedicated article about using non-default or custom analyzers.
+Please read our dedicated article about using non-default or custom analyzers.